Education in Croatia

-Education in Croatia is a right defended by Article 66 of the Constitution which states that everyone is entitled to free compulsory education under equal conditions and in accordance with their aptitudes.
+Education in Croatia is a right defended by Article 66 of the constitution which states that everyone is entitled to free compulsory education under equal conditions and in accordance with their aptitudes.

 Education is mandatory for children aged 6 to 14.

 The educational system in Croatia begins with preschools-kindergartens.
 Children start their compulsory eight year long primary education from the age of 6 or 7.
-After finishing elementary school, students can continue their education, based on grades in elementary school, in four year non-compulsory secondary schools that are divided by the curriculum into gymnasiums, vocational (technical, industrial, trade) and art (music, dance, art) schools.
-Since 2010, enrollment in higher educational institutions is determined by a student's scores on the Matura high-school exit exam.
+After finishing elementary school, students can continue their education, based on grades in elementary school, in four year non-compulsory secondary schools that are divided by the curriculum into gymnasia, vocational (technical, industrial, trade) and art (music, dance, art) schools.
+Since 2016, enrollment in higher educational institutions is determined by a student's scores on the Matura high-school exit exam.
 Institutions of higher education offer both university and professional studies.
 Higher education institutions are divided into polytechnics, colleges, faculties and academies of art.
-Since 2005, all study programs are aligned with the requirements of the Bologna Process.
+Since 2010, all study programs are aligned with the requirements of the Bologna Process.
 Five-year university programs enable students to work in science, education, business, the public sector, etc., and can be at undergraduate (BA), graduate (MA) or postgraduate (PhD) level.
 Professional studies last two to three years, and are offered at polytechnics and colleges.
 Upon completion, graduates get the title of professional bachelor (bacc).

 Public primary and secondary schools, as well as institutions of higher education, are tuition-free.
 Students only pay for textbooks, basic equipment, cafeteria food, student dorms and other necessities, although the state also gives thousands of scholarships each year.
 In addition, the state pays health insurance for students.
 There are very few private schools in the country.

 Education in Croatia has a long history, with the first university being University of Zadar, founded in 1396.
 The largest and oldest continuously operating Croatian university is University of Zagreb, founded in 1669.
-Today, there are 940 primary and 390 secondary schools, as well as 90 public and 32 private higher education institutions in Croatia.
+Today, there are 940 primary and 370 secondary schools, as well as 90 public and 32 private higher education institutions in Croatia.